JakeLi2001/heart-disease-classification/README.md

 # Heart Disease Detection

-Goal: To predict the presence of heart disease using various health status.
+**Goal**: To predict the presence of heart disease using various health status.

-Motivation: We wanted to know what are the leading causes for heart disease.
+**Motivation**: We wanted to know what are the leading causes for heart disease.

 ## Data Source: [Personal Key Indicators of Heart Disease](https://www.kaggle.com/datasets/kamilpytlak/personal-key-indicators-of-heart-disease)